amberteng/home/README.md

 - [ ] Add talks (videos and ppts)
 - [ ] Add podcast features
 - [ ] Add Currently Building 2024
-- [ ] Change background image and then make it more opaque
+- [x] Change background image and then make it more opaque
+- [ ] Add featured AI projects